 Identification of pests found within your institution is the first crucial step in solving the problems that these invaders can cause.
 Proper identification will give you important information about what foods they eat, what environmental and harborage conditions they prefer, how long they live and other key biological clues.

-- Check our Pest Fact Sheets – one-page white sheets with information targeted at what you need to know
+- Check our Pest Fact Sheets – A sortable and filterable resource with information targeted to what you need to know

-- Search our Image Library – A reference library of pest images for use for identification and in training.
+- Search our Image Gallery – A reference gallery of pest images for use for identification and in training.
 Images can be uploaded for sharing with this group.

 - Go to our Identification Resources – A list of additional printed reference sources that may be useful for pest identification